Elkafasa/The-SMP/README.md

 PvP starts a 15-second combat timer

-Timer is displayed via a bossbar
+Timer is shown via a bossbar

 Logging out during combat results in death